sudormrfbin/cheatsheet.nvim/README.md

 ```

 `bundled_cheatsheets` and `bundled_plugin_cheatsheets` can also be tables to
-have more fine grained control:
+have more fine grained control for selective usage:

 ```lua
 local defaults = {